Primary School Wellbeing Program

 That’s where we come in.

-Click the CSU Research Paper button below (under The Program heading) to access the Research paper prepared by Dr. Loraine Fordham, School of Teacher Education.
+Click the CSU Research Paper button below (under The Program heading) to access the latest Research papers on the efficacy of the Positive Living Skills Primary School Wellbeing Program.
 If you have any questions, please contact us.

 'I LOVE PLS.
 I find it easy to navigate and the activities very relevant.
 I like the up to date language and I find my class engage with it more.
 I think PLS really supported the changes in our wellbeing system.
 It gave us a really good baseline and a NEW LANGUAGE!!
 We are hoping as time goes on this will really become a part of our School.'
 Liz, Assistant Principal and Year 4/5 Teacher, Broken Hill, NSW.